playbenny/benny_manual/docs/installation.md

 ## Recommended computer specs

-benny is fairly resource intensive.
-A lot of graphic work is handled by the GPU but if you have an old laptop with only integrated graphics it may struggle.
-See below for some settings that can lighten the load on the GPU.
+benny is fairly resource intensive, though is now a lot more efficient than the early versions were.
+There are a few settings you can alter for lower power systems below.

 The audio side of benny takes full advantage of multi core CPUs *(afaik this is an advantage over hosting patches in Max for Live, which last time I checked, doesn't).*